SEARCH RFS:

 Check Lowest Price And Get 10% Off

-Their LIPO Green Tea Extract takes the top spot on our list – nothing beats this GTE.
+Renue by Science LIPO Green Tea Extract takes the top spot on our list – nothing beats this GTE.
 Each capsule delivers 75 mg of green tea extract standardized for 70% EGCG.
-Plus, clinical research shows the GTE used (Origine 8™) delivers 8 different catechins.

-The thing is, green tea catechins have a low bioavailability.
-They degrade during digestion and don’t always make it into your bloodstream.
-Renue has taken this to heart and found a solution.
-Their GTE is encased in a powder-based liposomal delivery system.
+The thing is, green tea catechins in generic GTE supplements degrade during digestion and don’t always make it into your bloodstream.
+Renue GTE comes in a powder-based liposomal delivery system.

 Liposomes are lipid molecules that protect active ingredients in a “bubble”.
-Like a police escort for GTE, they help it get to your bloodstream and directly into your cells without running into problems along the way.
+Like a police escort for GTE, they help it get to your bloodstream and directly into your cells.

 For this reason, the average concentration of EGCG absorbed from each serving of Renue GTE is 6120 ng/ml – TEN times higher than other standard green tea extracts.
 Plus, liposomes slow the release of catechins, so they stay in your bloodstream for up to 24 hours.
 You only need one dose per day!

-If that’s not impressive enough, Renue GTE uses the highest quality organic green tea leaves.
+Renue GTE uses the highest quality organic green tea leaves, processed into extract within 6 hours of harvest.
 It’s vegan-friendly and free from GMOs.

-Look, it’s on the pricey side compared to others on this list.
-A bottle of 90 capsules sells for $44.95 on their website (but you can save 5% if you subscribe).
+Look, it’s on the pricey side compared to others.
 But it’s the creme de la creme.
-Plus, you get an additional 10% off with our code, “RFS10.”
+Plus, you get 10% off with our code, “RFS10.”

 Renue products are made in the US in FDA-registered facilities according to cGMP standards.
 And each batch is third-party tested for safety and purity.

-Overall, Renue Liposomal Green Tea Extract has superior potency, bioavailability, and stability.
+Renue Liposomal Green Tea Extract is #1 for delivery, potency, bioavailability, and stability.

-3) Life Extension Decaffeinated Mega Green Tea Extract
+2) Life Extension Decaffeinated Mega Green Tea Extract (Best Decaf Option)

 Life Extension Mega Green Tea Extract